- Classes & Lectures

 As part of a comprehensive wellness program, MCDH offers an on-going series of classes, lectures and activities designed to improve your fitness and overall physical and mental wellness.

 Note: some classes are free.
-See fee schedule below for details:
+See fee schedule below for details.
+Try our affordable fitness classes:

-MCDH Employees and Volunteers: Drop in, $ 7
+MCDH Employees and Volunteers - Drop in, $ 10, or save with a fast pass:

 Caregivers Healing Circle: A Caregiver Support Group: 2nd & 4th Thursdays, 11:00 am -12:30 pm at Spirit House Center for Attitudinal Healing- Fort Bragg.
 Call Ron at 961-0776.
 Partially funded by Friends of Hospice.